 I had a bit more of a math background than him, so he asked me if there were any mathematical issues here.
 After thinking about it, I was able to prove it was impossible:

-6 | 2^N
+6 | 2^N).

-6 = 2*3
+6 = 2*3, for

-3 | 2^N
+3 | 2^N.

 How does this help us day-to-day?
 It probably won’t do all that much while you’re writing tests or doing code review or designing out the json schema.
 The benefit of knowing math comes up only occasionally, but the payoff is huge.
 We’re writing a program to do something.
 That something is embedded in a larger real-world domain, a push-pull of problem and solution.
 There is likely a connection between that problem and a mathematical abstraction.
 If you can identify the corresponding abstraction, you can leverage what we mathematically know about those abstractions to radically simplify your problem.
 If you’re lucky, you can even reduce it to an already solved problem.

 Imagine you made a competitive game like, I dunno, Splatoon, and want to match players of equal skill against each other.
 You break them into ranks and come up with a bunch of rules about how people go up and down ranks based on games they win or lose.
 Does your system place players with similar win/loss ratios against each other?
 Here’s three ways you could figure this out:

 numpy eigenvector.
 Done.

 Did you “use” math in the way that mathematicians or physicists use it?
 Arguably no. Did knowing math help you avoid rolling two buggy systems out to millions of players?
 I’d say so.